dnl0037/Waze-ML/README.md

 - **Findings**: Users of all tenures from brand new to approximately 10 years were relatively evenly represented in the data.
 This is borne out by the histogram for `n_days_after_onboarding`, which reveals a uniform distribution for this variable.

+# Notebook 3: Hypothesis Testing

+$H_0$: The difference in the means is due to chance.
+So, both means are equal.

+$H_A$: The difference in the means is statistically significant.

+### 1. Mean Difference in Drives between iPhone and Android Users
+-  **Findings**: The p-value of 0.14 is greater than the significance level of 0.05, so the tests fail to reject the null hypothesis.
+This means that the difference between the means of drives by Android and iPhone users is due to chance.

+### 2. Further Questions
+- **Exploration**: One potential next step is to explore what other factors influence the variation in the number of drives, and run additional hypothesis tests to learn more about user behavior.
+Furthermore, temporary changes in marketing or user interface for the Waze app may provide more data to investigate churn.